rlancaste/stellarsolver/README.md

 ## The Cross Platform Sextractor and Astrometry.net-Based Internal Astrometric Solver

  - An Astrometric Plate Solver for Mac, Linux, and hopefully Windows
+ - Meant to be an internal library for use in a program like KStars for internal plate solving on Mac, Windows, and Linux
- - Python is not required
+ - Python is not required for the library
- - Netpbm is not required
+ - Netpbm is not required for the library
- - Internal Library, so external method calls not required
+ - Internal Library, so calls to external programs are not required
- - No Astrometry.cfg file is needed
+ - No Astrometry.cfg file is needed, the settings are internal to the program
  - Directly loads the star xy-list internally from Sextractor into astrometry.net, so there is no need to save any files.
  - No temporary files need to be created for solving and no WCS file needs to be created to read the solved information.
  - The Index Files are still required for solving images, but the program or the user can specify the folder locations rather than putting them in the config file.
- - Note: The SexySolver executable created by MainWindow is only meant for testing purposes.
-It is for developing and improving SexySolver.cpp and the included libraries in the astrometry and sep folders
+ - Note: The executable created by MainWindow is only meant for testing purposes.
+It is for developing and improving SexySolver.cpp and the included libraries in the astrometry and sep folders.
+It can be used to compare the library to an existing installation of astrometry.net on the computer to perfect the settings.

 ![SexySolver In Action](/SexySolverInAction.png "SexySolver running the same solve on different platforms.")
 ## Based on: